LUTOV001/5.Financial_Planner/README.md

 ```python
 pip install python-dotenv
 ```
 ### 3. JSON - This module allows us to load and read data from the source (e.g. Alpaca, NASDAQ) in a human understandable format.
 It comes standard with the Python enviroment installation so there should be no need to install separately.
-Just in case, if you have to install, the instructionsa are:
+Just in case, if you have to install, the instructions are:
 #### 3.1.
 Open the GitBash terminal
 #### 3.2 Type the following command and press Enter:
 ```python